javpot/javpot/README.md

 - 🤝 I’m looking for **an internship**

-- 👨‍💻 You can take a look at my portfolio with this link [google.com](google.com)

 - 💬 I do speak **French and English**

 - 📫 How to reach me **vernetjaven@gmail.com**